Hilton College (South Africa): Houses

 The house system at Hilton was created under the headmastership of William Falcon.
 Today there are seven houses, Churchill, Ellis, Falcon, Lucas, McKenzie, Newnham and Pearce which each occupy their own independent building.
 These houses serve as both a boys boarding and sporting house.
-Every new boy entering Hilton College is assigned a house which they stay in until Form 5.
+Every new boy entering Hilton College is assigned a house which they stay in until Form 5 (Grade 12).
 There is a rivalry between the seven houses who compete in inter-house tournaments such as swimming, athletics, rugby, general knowledge, debating and pancake eating.
 The matrics take responsibility for the running of the houses under the supervision a housemaster and deputy housemaster who live in adjoined apartments.

 Spiritual

 Hilton is a non-denominational Christian college, and Christian worship, values and principles are the foundation of Hilton College life.
 Pupils attend chapel service twice a week, including Sundays.
 About 40% of the school pupils come from Anglican backgrounds; 15% from Roman Catholic; 13% from Methodist; the other denominations are less than 10% each.